Collections & Educational

 Loan Repayment Agreements

-Note: If you are a current student with a past due balance, please visit your Student Center to make a payment.
+Note: If you are a current student with a past due balance, please visit your Student Homepage to make a payment.

 Students No Longer Attending CSUF

-CSUF students have access to their Titan Online portal for up to two years beyond their last term of enrollment.
+CSUF students have access to their Titan Online portal for up to nine months beyond their last term of enrollment.
 For information on making a payment online, please see the Payments page.

 To avoid collection activity associated with a delinquent debt, CSUF strongly recommends that former students monitor their student account activity on a weekly basis for up to 6 months after separating from the university.